ethereum-optimism/community-hub/src/docs/governance/gov-fund.md

 During Phase 1, any project on Optimism can submit a forum proposal to request any amount of OP tokens.
 The proposal must include a plan for how the tokens will incentivize growth on Optimism.
 Proposals will be reviewed and voted on by OP token holders and their delegates.
-If a proposal is approved, the Optimism Foundation will send tokens to the recipient address listed in the proposal.

 In these early stages, the Optimism Foundation may release guidelines to help OP governance participants develop an intuition for which proposals will genuinely benefit the Optimism ecosystem.
 To strike the right balance between preventing spam and facilitating accessibility, the Optimism Foundation may adjust the requirements for creating and passing a proposal.